 CASE STUDY: Below are some of the eBooks Webbuzz have created to generate leads in the seniors market for our clients.

 KEY TAKE-AWAY: Even with the explosion of video and audio content online, most seniors still love to read.
-Publishing an ebook will not only allow you answer your website visitors’ most pressing questions, but can also position your business as a trusted brand in the seniors space.
+Publishing an ebook will not only allow you answer your website visitors’ most pressing questions.
+It can also position your business as a trusted brand in the seniors space.

-BONUS TREAT: The best advertising campaigns marketing to senior citizens.
+BONUS TREAT: The best advertising campaigns show how to market to senior citizens.

 As a reward for making this far, we are leaving you with a bit of inspiration – the best ever video advertising campaigns featuring seniors.